Posted on

 Engagement rate: 2.11% (posts), 2.87% (Reels)

-This UK-based creator is a leading figure in the cottagecore scene, a soft, slow-living aesthetic that blends nostalgia, nature, and domestic beauty.
-Her posts feature woodland views, vintage crockery, oil paintings, and fresh bakes like a still from a Regency-era novel.
+This UK-based creator, Our Little Brick Cottage, is a leading figure in the cottagecore scene, a soft, slow-living aesthetic that blends nostalgia, nature, and domestic beauty.
+The creator's posts feature woodland views, vintage crockery, oil paintings, and fresh bakes like a Regency-era novel brought to life.

-Her face never appears.
+The influencer's face never shows.
 At most, you’ll catch the back of her head or a hand placing fresh flowers.
-Yet, this influencer has built a loyal, engaged following, and she has a strong track record with brands.
+Yet this influencer has built a loyal, engaged following and a strong track record with brands.

-This creator monetises her account through affiliate links to relevant products, such as vintage rolling pins, fairy lights, and oil paintings, strengthening her brand.
+This creator earns revenue through affiliate links to relevant products, such as vintage rolling pins, fairy lights, and oil paintings, thereby strengthening her brand.

-Below, the creator uses AI to create an engaging Reel showing her cottage as Beartrix Potter-style drawings.
+Below, the creator uses AI to create an engaging Reel featuring her cottage rendered in Beartrix Potter-style drawings.

 Lrcntech: A faceless creator in the tech niche